benjaminbisinger/rollercoasterapi/README.md

-# Roller Coaster Stats
+# Roller Coaster API
-Statistics about roller coaster apps all over the world.
-Starting with a rest API, spring backend and an android app.
+API for accessing information about roller coasters all over the world.